 Google Voice is a voice-over-Internet-protocol (VOIP) phone service, text message, and video conference meeting platform.

-Hootsuite is a social media planning, management, and analytics platform.
+Hootsuite is a social media planning and editorial calendar, management, and analytics platform.
 Hootsuite offers both free and paid plans.
 Hootsuite allows a user or brand to manage multiple social media accounts, profiles, and platforms in a single dashboard.
 Hootsuite also allows integration with related third-party apps and platforms.

 Hootsuite allows management of over 20 different social media platforms, including: